JacksonBurns/MATLAB-Start-to-Finish/README.md

 end
 ```</pre>

-If you make changes to the Markdown files in the repository, please run the Python script in the root directory to rebuild the PDFs.
+If you make changes to the Markdown files in the repository, GitHub will automatically recompile the PDfs.
+This can also be done manually, if need be.
 Assuming that python is installed, this can be done with the following command in terminal/command prompt:
 ```shell
 python makePDFs.py
 ```